-52.012 BF0374 – Sesiidae – Sessiinae – Synanthedon vespiformis – Yellow-legged Clearwing – (Linnaeus,1761) Adult Macro: CAT 1 – Distinctive species unlikely to be confused with others – PDF Icon – click for Adult Macro Verification Guidelines
+52.012 BF0374 – Sesiidae – Sessiinae – Synanthedon vespiformis – Yellow-legged Clearwing – (Linnaeus,1761) Adult Macro: CAT 2 – Can be confused with other species – Good photographs maybe required – Can be confused with other species PDF Icon – click for Adult Macro Verification Guidelines

 Green – Rare / Uncommon / Scarce day-flying – Day-flying